-George Clooney delivers a lean, gimmick-free performance in Steven Soderbergh's remake of Russian director Andrei Tarkovsky's marathon love story in space.
-Clooney plays Chris Kelvin, a psychiatrist sent into space to probe strange goings-on aboard a space station only to meet up with his late wife.
-A thoughtful, intelligent antidote to Return of the Sith.
+George Clooney delivers a lean and open performance in Steven Soderbergh's remake of Russian director Andrei Tarkovsky's marathon love story set in space.
+Clooney is Chris Kelvin, a psychiatrist sent on a mission to investigate strange goings-on aboard a space station... where he runs into his late wife (Natascha McElhone).
+A thoughtful, intelligent antidote to Star Wars fever.

 Don't for one minute assume that director Soderbergh's first foray into space casts movie pin-up George Clooney as a sort of Hans Solo for the new Millennium.

 There's no looming, extra-terrestrial gunships, no phasers set to stun, no imploding solar systems.
 In fact, there's very little to attract the type of anoraks usually drawn to interplanetary hardware.

 Because this is basically a love story...but a love story that happens to be set in space.
 Or to be more precise, on a space station orbiting the mystery planet Solaris.

 Chris Kelvin (Clooney) - a sort of intergalactic shrink - is sent out to the Prometheus to find out what's making a group of scientists behave bizarrely.

 He discovers mission commander and close friend Gibrarian (Ulrich Tukar) has committed suicide, while the remaining boffins - Snow (Davies) and Gordon (Davis) - display extreme paranoia.

 Well, having had experience of IT workers, nothing new there, you may think.

 However, little prepares him for the arrival back in his life of wife Rheya (McElhone).
 Firstly, he's light years from Earth and secondly, she died some years before.

 The only explanation proffered comes from the off-the-wall Snow.
 "I could tell you what's happening...but I couldn't tell you what's happening."
 Thanks for that.